top of page

 The Australian Land Hermit Crab (Coenobita Variabilis)

-In Australia we have 1 land hermit crab species that is captive.
-The Coenobita Variabilis.
-A few years back you could purchase Strawberry Hermit Crabs (Coenobita Perlatus) however they are no longer available for purchase in Australia.
-Meaning most owners will have the Coenobita Variabilis species in their tanks now.
+In Australia, there is one species of land hermit crab available in captivity: the Coenobita variabilis.
+A few years ago, it was possible to purchase Strawberry hermit crabs (Coenobita perlatus); however, they are no longer available for purchase in the country.
+Consequently, most hermit crab owners now have the Coenobita variabilis species in their tanks.

 Quick Facts

-Hermit Crabs can live for up to 15 years in captivity if cared for correctly, sometimes even longer!
+• Hermit crabs can live up to 15 years in captivity with proper care, and sometimes even longer.

-Australian land hermit crabs (Variabillis) vary in color from light beige and grey through to dark browns and reds.
+• Australian land hermit crabs (Variabillis) exhibit a color range from light beige and grey to dark browns and reds.

-They are Omnivores, meaning they eat both plant matter and animal proteins.
-They enjoy a diet of fruits, vegetables, plant matter, grains, meats, seafood etc.
+• As omnivores, hermit crabs consume both plant matter and animal proteins.
+Their diet includes fruits, vegetables, plant matter, grains, meats, and seafood.

-Despite their name, Hermit Crabs are very socialable and should be kept with other hermit crabs as they can get lonely.
+• Despite their name, hermit crabs are highly social creatures and should be housed with other hermit crabs to prevent loneliness.

 Basic Care Requirements

-Glass tank with glass lid - minimum 38L space PER crab
+• Glass tank with a glass lid, providing a minimum of 38L of space PER crab

-Heat source - heat mats or heat cords only
+• Heat source, limited to heat mats or heat cords

-Hides - a safe and dark place for them to hide
+• Hides providing a safe and dark place for crabs to retreat

-Light source - 12 hours on, 12 hours off - aquarium light
+• Light source set to 12 hours on and 12 hours off, using an aquarium light

 Tank